tonymullen/ups-website/src/partials/f17cg/hw/hw7-description.html.md

 ## Overview

 In this exercise you're going to build a robot of your own design in Three.js.
-For now, you don't need to add any materials or textures, and nothing needs to be animated.
-All you need to do is to set up the shapes.
+Nothing needs to be animated, for now all you need to do is to set up the shapes and the materials (later, you may need to reposition some objects to prepare them for animation).
 You should read chapters 5 and 6 in *Learning Three.js*.

 ## Starter file